-Following the initial 2-year post-trial period involving follow-up of participants from all REVEAL regions (which completed in April 2019), subsequent extended follow-up of UK participants only is planned for at least a further 15 years.
+Following the 2-year PTFU study, involving follow-up of participants from all REVEAL regions (which completed in April 2019), subsequent extended follow-up of UK participants only is planned for at least a further 15 years, ending in 2034 (Table 1).
 No further follow-up is planned in other regions.